Communicating Conservation Under Biden Versus Trump

 Bostonia: How difficult was it last year—with the pandemic, the presidential election, continued police brutality—to keep people’s minds on climate change?

 Jesse Gallun: I’d rather see people talking about things that encourage behavior change on many fronts, whether it’s being aware of systemic racism or of biodiversity challenges.
 I’d rather have people looking at the world around them and asking questions, because that leads to them asking questions about climate change as well and what they can do.
 From a communication standpoint, there were times, especially last summer when here in the US there was so much unrest going on, that we did let other conversations play out, and appropriately so.
 We’re also fortunate that probably for the first time in US election history, climate change was actually a topic.
 It showed up in all three debates, the Green New Deal was a subject of much conversation in the Democratic nomination process.
-It’s a topic that’s now embedded into the national dialogue in a way that that wasn’t true two years ago.
+It’s a topic that’s now embedded into the national dialogue in a way that wasn’t true two years ago.

 Bostonia: During the pandemic, people have discussed the impact of less air travel on pollution and of deforestation’s role in disease spread.
 Do you think COVID-19 changed how we might look at climate and conservation issues?